Skip to content

 If you’re looking for an accountant closer to the date when your tax is due, the cost can also increase.
 Consult an accountant prior to filing so you avoid the stress of cramming and the extra cost of expediting the process.

 Another option is to hire an accountant who offers fixed monthly fees.
-For example, Beany breaks your accountant fees into 12 months and you’re guaranteed to pay a fixed monthly fee.
-The packages offer tax return service plus returns for 2 shareholders.
-Besides, completing and filing Companies Office annual returns is also included.
+For example, Beany breaks your accountant fees into 12 months and you pay a fixed monthly fee.
+The packages covers company tax return plus returns for 2 directors/shareholders, and Companies Office annual return.

-Your accounts are in good hands with Beany, we’ll send you an alert and your dedicated accountant will do everything you need after completing the hassle-free questionnaire (You save time sending heaps of paperwork to your accountant!).
+Your accounts are in good hands with Beany, we’ll send you an alert and your accountant will do everything you need after completing the hassle-free questionnaire (you save time sending heaps of paperwork to your accountant!).

 Experience level